 - Compressed Air

-Shield or Secondary gas surrounds the arc, and in some torches assists in arc constriction.
-Further assists in nozzle cooling, creates an atmosphere around the cut edge devoid of oxygen, produces a cleaner cut edge.
-Shield gas is dependent on choice of plasma gas.
+Shield or Secondary gas - surrounds the plasma arc, in some torches it assists in arc constriction, assists in cooling the nozzle and shield.
+Can be used to create an oxygen free atmospheric zone around the cut edge, producing a cleaner cut edge.
+The shield gas used is dependent upon the choice of plasma arc gas.

-The selection of gases depends on the type of material that is being cut (mild steel, stainless steel, aluminium, and so on).
-Expected cut quality should also be considered.
-The combination of gases is predetermined by the manufacturer in the instruction manual.
+The selection of gases depends on the type of material that is being cut (mild steel, stainless steel, aluminium, etc.) and the desired cut quality.
+Recommended gas combinations are published in the operator manual by the manufacturer.

-Arc voltage height control monitors circuit voltage and adjusts the height of the torch accordingly.
-Height of the torch affects bevel angle and overall quality of the cut.
-The arc voltage height control maintains stand-off distance on uneven plate.
+Arc voltage control (AVC) monitors the circuit voltage and adjusts the height of the torch in accordance with the pre-set values.
+The torch height to work has an effect on the bevel angle, and overall quality of the cut.
+The arc voltage control maintains the pre-set torch to work distance on uneven surfaces.

-THC (torch height control) reacts like this: The torch will lower as speed decreases, or rise as speed increases.
+THC (torch height control) reacts to travel speed: The torch will lower as speed decreases or rise as speed increases.
 THC must be turned off or "AVC Disabled" when speed decreases.